ian-bird/scheme-type-inf/readme.md

 I'm at a bit of a roadblock with this for now, it's at a point where it's capable of actually deducing types, but relying on them seems a bit risky.
-The fact that the entire signature of a function can be redefined at runtime in a completely undecideable manner (i.e. a user defining new functions through a repl) means that redefining cons, for instance, could force every single compiled function to have to recompile to determine if it needs to switch between a dynamically
+The fact that the entire signature of a function can be redefined at runtime in a completely undecideable manner (e.g. a user defining new functions through a repl) means that redefining cons, for instance, could force every single compiled function to have to recompile to determine if it needs to switch between a dynamically